 Innovations and Future Trends

-- Coated Blades: Special coatings to enhance sharpness and reduce friction.
+• Coated Blades: Special coatings enhance sharpness while reducing friction.

-- Laser Scalpels: Offering precise cutting with minimal bleeding.
+• Laser Scalpels: Provide precise cutting with minimal bleeding.

-- Disposable Systems: Integrated blade and handle systems for single-use applications.
+• Disposable Systems: Integrated blade-and-handle systems designed for single-use applications.

-- Ergonomic Designs: Handles and blades designed to reduce hand fatigue during long procedures.
+• Ergonomic Designs: Handles and blades designed to reduce hand fatigue during lengthy procedures.

 Patient Education and Communication